kubernetes-sigs/kustomize/demos/README.md

 # Demos

+These demos assume that `kustomize` is on your `$PATH`.
-These demos are covered by presubmit tests.
+They are covered by pre-submit tests.

  * [hello world](helloWorld.md) - Deploy multiple
    (differently configured) instances of a simple Hello